Tamper-resistant baiting

 Rodent activity affects far more than comfort.
 In homes it can contaminate food storage, damage wiring, disturb sleep, and spread odours through roofs and ceilings.
 In restaurants, supermarkets, warehouses, clinics, and manufacturing sites, even a single rodent sighting can trigger audit failures, stock loss, and reputational damage.
 Monsoon flooding can also displace rats from drains and low-lying service corridors into kitchens, plant rooms, and storage zones.

-PestControl.lk treats rodent control as a combination of monitoring, proofing, sanitation, and strategic bait management.
-We inspect roof voids, false ceilings, refuse areas, loading bays, drain lines, cable entries, and landscaping edges to understand how rats or mice are moving through the site.
+We treat rodent control as a combination of monitoring, proofing, sanitation, and strategic bait management.
+Roof voids, false ceilings, refuse areas, loading bays, drain lines, cable entries, and landscaping edges are reviewed to understand how rats or mice are moving through the site.
 The treatment plan is then adapted to the property type, with extra emphasis on child-safe or food-safe placement, reporting, and revisit schedules for commercial accounts.

 Treatment Process